apollner/news_image_generation/README.md

 ## Latest News Headline
 The latest news headline used to generate the image is:

-**Shoppers are spending big at TJX Companies as Target sales slide**
+**Bradley Cooper in ‘Jewface’ storm after Leonard Bernstein trailer reveals prosthetic nose**

-You can read more about it [here](https://www.cnbc.com/2023/08/16/tjx-companies-tjx-earnings-q2-2024.html).
+You can read more about it [here](https://www.theguardian.com/film/2023/aug/16/bradley-cooper-in-jewface-storm-after-leonard-bernstein-trailer-reveals-prosthetic-nose).

 ## Requirements
 - Python 3.8